 With startups, food industry leaders, research institutes, the Technocampus Alimentation platform, a regional food wholesale market (Marché d'intérêt national) and much more, Nantes Saint-Nazaire has all the ingredients needed to design, produce and test the food innovations of the future.
-Companies and research will be represented at the NutrEvent trade fair on 22 and 23 October.

 How about swapping your burger and fries for an insect steak?
 Or sipping an apéritif made with microalgae?
 Fancy tucking into a Petit Lu biscuit even though you are diabetic?
 These are just some of the food innovations currently being developed by startups and manufacturers in Nantes Saint-Nazaire.
 Thanks to the support of a dynamic ecosystem with laboratories and innovative structures and the presence of top-class health and food sectors, manufacturers and researchers work together to create tomorrow's food products.